HonzaMat/PyOpenocdClient/README.md

 - https://pyopenocdclient.readthedocs.io/en/latest/

-[^1]: These are commands for common debug operations like, halt execution of the program, read data from memory, read values of processor registers, place a breakpoint, ...
+[^1]: These are commands that allow to perform common debug operations, for example: halt execution of the program, read data from memory, read values of processor registers, place a breakpoint, ...